microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 export { someType, someFunction };
 ```

-Because there's no value for `someType`, the emitted `export` will not try to export it (this would be a runtime error):
+Because there's no value for `someType`, the emitted `export` will not try to export it (this would be a runtime error in JavaScript):

 ```js
 export { someFunction };
 ```

-Single-file transpilers don't know whether `someType` produces a value or not, so it's an error to export a name that only refers to a type if `isolatedModules` is set.
+Single-file transpilers don't know whether `someType` produces a value or not, so it's an error to export a name that only refers to a type.

 #### Non-Module Files

-If `isolatedModules` is set, all implementation files must be _modules_.
+If `isolatedModules` is set, all implementation files must be _modules_ (which means it has some form of `import`/`export`).
 An error occurs if any file isn't a module:

 ```ts twoslash
 // @errors: 1208